A question every entrepreneur, inventor, innovator, and their investors…should know the answer, https://kpstrat.com/wp-admin/post.php?post=301

 As these business-economic-competitive realities are recognized…as being relevant and necessary (fiduciary) considerations throughout c-suites and business units, there will (hopefully) be less of an inclination to summarily dismiss – discount the benefits of adopting a more strategic view toward safeguarding valuable intangible assets and IP.

 This includes not only…protecting, but also, preserving and monitoring control, use, ownership, and value of each asset throughout its respective life-value-materiality cycle.

 Michael D. Moberly October 15, 2018 kpstrat.com St. Louis firstname.lastname@example.org ‘Business Intangible Asset Blog’ https://kpstrat.com/blog (since May 2006) where attention span, business realities, and solutions meet.

-Readers are invited to examine other relevant resources I have produced along with a book I authored titled ‘Safeguarding Intangible Assets’ at https://kpstrat.com/books/
+Readers are invited to explore other posts, papers, and books I have authored – published, i.e., ‘Safeguarding Intangible Assets’ at https://kpstrat.com/books/